silentgameplays/Simple-Arch-Linux-Setup/README.md

 ArchLinux Installation From Scratch UEFI,GUI,Steam,VLC,Libre Office,OBS-STUDIO,flatpak it's a process,but the results are worth it.You will get a fully customizable system where you can make everything work exactly how you want it,sky is the limit!

-# 0. Downloading the installation image and creating a bootable device using rufus:
+# 0. Downloading the installation image and creating a bootable device using rufus or gnome-multi-writer utility:

 * Download image here via torrent or direct link:https://www.archlinux.org/download/
 * Use Rufus http://rufus.ie/ and select GPT and ISO mode for the image
+* On Linux use gnome-multi-writer utility
-# (Optional) by default all current Arch installation mediums have a guided installer:
+# By default all current Arch installation mediums have a guided installer:
+* archinstall
+# Alternative
 * python -m archinstall guided
-# Alternative
-* archinstall

 # 1.Creating partitions using cfdisk:

 # Run this command and delete everything,from free space create the following: